Entrepreneurship Competition - Terms & Conditions

 11. Replacement and Withdrawal

 a.
-If an entrant or team selected to proceed to the next Stage of the Competition is unable or unwilling to participate, does not respond, or fails to provide proof of eligibility within 7 days of notification, the Organisers reserves the right to replace them with another entrant or team from the shortlist.
+If an entrant or team selected to proceed to the next Stage of the Competition is unable or unwilling to participate, does not respond, or fails to provide proof of eligibility within 7 days of notification, the Organisers reserve the right to replace them with another entrant or team from the shortlist.

 b.
-If a Finalist selected to participate in the Final Pitch Event is unable to attend or complete their pitch, the Organisers reserve the right to select and invite a replacement finalist at its discretion.
+If a Finalist selected to participate in the Final Pitch Event is unable to attend or complete their pitch, the Organisers reserve the right to select and invite a replacement finalist at their discretion.

 c.
 Entrants who withdraw from the Competition or are unable to continue participation must notify StudentVenture in writing as soon as possible.